GSA/plainlanguage.gov/_guidelines/concise/use-short-simple-words.md

 ---
 title: 'Use short, simple words'
 sidenav: guidelines
+intro: While there is no problem with being expressive, most federal writing has no place for literary flair.
+sources:
+  - Kimble, Joseph, _Lifting the Fog of Legalese_, 2006, Carolina Academic Press, Durham, NC, pp. 11, 165-174.
+  - McGinty, Kathy, _Nine Easy Steps to Longer Sentences_, [www.plainlanguage.gov/examples/humor/9easysteps.cfm](#)
 ---

 Vocabulary choice is an important part of communicating clearly.
 While there is no problem with being expressive, most federal writing has no place for literary flair.
 People do not curl up in front of the fire with a nice federal regulation to have a relaxing read.